 The house includes 100 features that you won’t find in your traditional house.
 This may help it be one of the most sustainable* homes in Australia today.
 Can you use some of these ideas to ‘green’ your home and reduce your bills?

-This house was a leader for its time (2009) and contains:
+This house was a leader for its time (2009) and is still a leader in several domains.
+It contains:

 Energy – Electricity

-1. a 1kW Kyocera photovoltaic system, which can make the house carbon neutral – operationally (and sometimes ‘Impact Positive’ ‘ producing more energy than the house needs).
+1. a 11kW photovoltaic system, which can make the house carbon neutral – operationally (and ‘Impact Positive’ ‘ producing more energy than the house needs).

-2. Low wattage lightbulbs only: No lights over 15 Watts.
-No wasteful halogens spot lights that spread light into corners of the house that never get used.
-LEDs and CFLs and fluorescent T5s only.
+2. Low wattage LED lightbulbs: No wasteful halogens spot lights that spread light into corners of the house that never get used.

 3. Lower wattage LCD TV, rather than a high wattage Plasma TV.

-5. Standby power removed, all ‘Vampire/Phantom’ loads are negated by turning appliances off at the wall when not in use.
+5. Standby power removed, ‘Vampire/Phantom’ loads are negated by turning appliances off at the wall (or by voice control) when not in use.

 6. Energy efficient refrigerator.